Should I Buy a Lab Grown Diamond?

 Bottom line, if you believe in global warming, there’s no better way to flaunt your support than with a big, shiny, lab created rock.

 False.
-The FTC ruled, “A diamond is a diamond no matter whether it is grown in a lab or comes out of the ground.”
+This year the FTC ruled, “a diamond is a diamond no matter whether it is grown in a lab or comes out of the ground.”
 That said, they also put strict rules in place to mitigate consumer confusion in the market place.
 There’s a lot of terms thrown around for “lab-grown diamond” and not all of them mean the same thing.

-You may hear: synthetic diamonds, lab diamonds, cultured diamonds, above ground diamonds, etc. and while some of these are lab grown, others are not.
+You may hear: synthetic diamonds, lab diamonds, cultured diamonds, above ground diamonds — the list goes on.
+Some of these terms refer to lab grown diamonds, others do not.
 When shopping, make sure to buy from a retailer clearly disclosing the product they are selling and not trying to obfuscate it under confusing terminology.

 False.
-Lab-grown diamonds are grown from individual diamond wafers (like a cookie) that pass on their characteristics to the newly formed diamond.
+Lab-grown diamonds are grown from individual diamond wafers (like a cookie).
+These wafers pass on their characteristics to the newly formed diamond.
 Lab-grown diamonds possess the same inclusions as natural diamonds and can even emit fluorescence.
-They should be purchased with the same care and attention to detail as a natural diamond, as their price fluctuates based on the four C’s in precisely the same way a natural diamond does.
+You should purchase them with the same care and attention to detail as a natural diamond, as their price fluctuates based on the four C’s in precisely the same way a natural diamond does.

 False.
 Historically lab-grown diamonds often emitted a yellow-ish or blue-ish tinge and could only be grown in the less desirable color grades.
 Today’s lab-grown diamonds come in a wide range of colors, all the way up to D (colorless).